rbdannenberg/arco/doc/installation.md

 the same so that Arco CMake files can find them.

 ## Installation on MacOS

+### Quick Install and Test

+The zip file `arco_src_for_build_everything_cmd.zip` contains code and a script that can be used to compile Arco and the daserpent test program as follows:

+ 1. create an empty build directory, e.g.
+    `cd; mkdir build`
+ 2. move arco_src_for_build_everything_cmd.zip to build directory, e.g.
+    `mv Downloads/arco_src_for_build_everything_cmd.zip build`
+ 3. unzip the file, e.g.
+    `cd build; unzip arco_src_for_build_everything_cmd.zip`
+ 4. execute build_everything_cmd.sh in arco, e.g.
+    `cd arco; ./build_everything_cmd.sh`

+The build_everything_cmd.sh file, in building and installing serpent, will offer options to configure your system to run serpent.
+See `serpent/make_src_for_build_everything_cmd.sh` for details.

+The script will build *only* the test program `arco/apps/test/daserpent.app`.
+Follow the instructions printed by `build_everything_cmd.sh` to run the `daserpent` test program.

+If you want to work on Arco implementation, you will want to clone the Arco repository so that you can update your sources with the latest changes and push your changes to the main shared repository.
+This *Quick Install and Test* gets sources from a zip file, so you should follow the next section.

+### Automated Install From a Clone of the Git Repository
+Using sources managed by git is similar to the *Quick Install and Test* described in the previous section:

+ 1. create an empty build directory, e.g.
+    `cd; mkdir build`
+ 2. change to the build directory:
+    `cd build`
+ 2. get sources into a directory `build/arco`:
+    `git clone git@github.com:rbdannenberg/arco.git`
+ 4. execute build_everything_cmd.sh in arco, e.g.
+    `cd arco; ./build_everything_cmd.sh`

+The build_everything_cmd.sh file, in building and installing serpent, will offer options to configure your system to run serpent.
+See `serpent/make_src_for_build_everything_cmd.sh` for details.

+The script will build *only* the test program `arco/apps/test/daserpent.app`.
+Follow the instructions printed by `build_everything_cmd.sh` to run the `daserpent` test program.

+Finally, you will probably want to develop with Xcode:
+ 1. Open `CMake.app`
+ 2. change "Where to build the binaries" to your `build/arco/apps/test`, e.g. I would select `/Users/rbd/build/arco/apps/test`.
+ 3. In the main CMake menu bar, select "File:Delete Cache" (because the `build_everything_cmd.sh` configured CMake to create a Unix makefile, but you want CMake to build an Xcode project.)
+ 4. Check Advanced to see all the variables in CMake.
+ 5. Under `USE` you should have the following values:
+    - USE_GLCANVAS: TRUE
+    - USE_HID: ON
+    - USE_LIBSNDFILE_EXTERNALS: ON
+    - USE_MIDI: ON, USE_NETWORL: OFF
+    - USE_O2: TRUE
+    - USE_PROC: OFF
+    - USE_SHFILE: OFF
+    - USE_STATIC_LIBS: ON
+    - USE_ZEROMQ: OFF
+ 6. Push the Configure button
+ 7. Push the Generate button
+ 8. Push the Open Project button.
+Xcode should open and you can build the project in Xcode.

+Note that every application in Arco is potentially linked with a different set of unit generators and has a separate Xcode project.

+### Manual Install
+These instructions explain more of what is going on when you install Arco.
+If/when the `build_everything_cmd.sh` script fails, you should try these step-by-step instructions.

 These instructions assume you want to run Arco as a library within Serpent.
 While Arco is under development, this is how we are all running Arco.